 Our practice tests simulate the real thing in a number of key ways:

 We offer 25 online practice exams with 1,000 unique questions.
 Our world-class practice certification tests are designed to give you the knowledge you need to pass your FTCE General Knowledge Reading certification exam.
-We do this by delivering realistic practice tests that fully prepare you for the FTCE General Knowledge Reading exam.
-Taking FTCE General Knowledge Reading practice tests can give you the psychological advantage needed to walk into the test day with confidence.
+We do this by delivering realistic practice tests that thoroughly prepare you for the FTCE General Knowledge Reading exam.
+Taking our FTCE General Knowledge Reading practice tests will give you the psychological advantage needed to walk into your test day with confidence.

 You have decided to make a career in the field of education but discover that Florida require the FTCE or the FELE before you can continue.
 What exactly are the FTCE and the FELE?